fbn776/MatrixKt/README.md

 This creates a 2x2 matrix.

 ### Accessing elements

 For accessing the element at `(i,j)` use `A[i,j]`<br>
 Where `A` is a Matrix.

 	NOTE: indices start from 0.

 The matrix generated is also mutable.
-You set a value of the element at `(i,j)` by `A[i,j] = b`<br>
+You can update/set value at `(i,j)` by using `A[i,j] = b`<br>
-Where `A` is a Matrix,
+Where `A` is a Matrix instance,
 `b` is `Number`

-	NOTE: The datatype of 'b' should be same as that of 'A'

-### Basic Operations
+## Basic Operations

 You add, subtract, cross multiply two matrices.
 You can use `+`, `-` and `*` for the operations.
 Example:
 ```kotlin